wireapp/wire-docs/src/how-to/install/ansible-VMs.md

 Where `<HASH>` above is the hash of your deployment artifact, given to you by Wire, or acquired by looking at the above build job.
 Extract this tarball.

 Make sure that the admin host can `ssh` into all the machines that you want to provision.
-Our [docker container](dependencies.md#making-tooling-available-in-your-environment) will use the `.ssh` folder and the `ssh-agent` of the user running the scripts.
+Our [Making tooling available in your environment](https://github.com/wireapp/wire-server-deploy/blob/master/offline/docs_ubuntu_22.04.md#making-tooling-available-in-your-environment) will use the `.ssh` folder and the `ssh-agent` of the user running the scripts.

 There's also a docker image containing the tooling inside this repo.